DimitriChrysafis/Putnam1992A6/README.md

 **Solution to Putnam 1992 A6**
-For an unbroken pagebreak reading experience, [read the PDF here https://github.com/DimitriChrysafis/Putnam1992A6/blob/main/ExplanationPaper.pdf](https://github.com/DimitriChrysafis/Putnam1992A6/blob/main/ExplanationPaper.pdf).
+For reading the explanation of the code, [read the PDF here https://github.com/DimitriChrysafis/Putnam1992A6/blob/main/ExplanationPaper.pdf](https://github.com/DimitriChrysafis/Putnam1992A6/blob/main/ExplanationPaper.pdf).

 ![](input.gif)